pakkiraju/PolyFlow/README.md

    - **Environment variables** for Rollup compatibility
 3. **Deploy!** Your app will be live in minutes

-The `netlify.toml` file includes special configuration to handle Rollup's native binary dependencies on Netlify's build environment.
+The `netlify.toml` file includes special configuration to handle:
+- Rollup's native binary dependencies on Netlify's build environment
+- Node.js version requirements (20+) for Vite compatibility
+- Proper build settings and SPA redirects

 ### Other Platforms